 The nunnery in Cedynia was founded around the middle of the 13th century.
+It was first recorded in documents in 1278, when the Bishop of Kamień, Hermann, issued a document “in claustro sanctimonialium in Sedene”.
+In 1294, the nunnery was excluded from the papal interdict.
 Its greatest prosperity occurred during the reign of the margraves of the Wittelsbach dynasty in Brandenburg in the 14th century, when nuns received numerous landings and foundations.
 The end of the monastery came with the Reformation in 1555.
 The last nuns stayed there until 1611, because there was a school for brides of noble origin in post-monastery buildings.
 Later, it was transformed into the office of the Brandenburg elector.
 In 1699, it was destroyed by a fire.
 Soon it was rebuilt and transformed into a land estate.
 In the years 1811-1870, in the monastery operated a post-office, and then until 1940 again was the seat of the owner of the land estate.

-The church was an aisleless, orientated construction, 37 x 12 meters, without a separate chancel.
-The outer walls were separated with buttresses and large windows set in between them.
-The eastern and western gables were stepped and had pinnacles.
-The presence of the buttress would indicate the vaulted interior.
-The whole was covered with a ceramic gable roof.
+The church was an aisleless, orientated structure, 37 x 12 meters, without a separate chancel, with a streight wall on the eastern side.
+The outer walls of the church were divided with buttresses and large windows embedded between them.
+The eastern and western gables had stepped forms with pinnacles.
+The presence of buttresses would indicate that the interior was vaulted.
+The whole building was covered with a ceramic gable roof.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.